Calculate how much money you might have, how long it will last and how much you’ll need in retirement, with our retirement calculators

 Knowing your super balance is a crucial part of planning for retirement, as it's likely to form a substantial part of your retirement savings.

-Depending on your circumstances and assets, you could be eligible for a full or part Age Pension, or you may not be eligible for government assistance at all.
+Depending on your circumstances and assets, you could be eligible for a full or part age pension, or alternatively, may not be eligible for government assistance at all.

 Investments, savings and inheritance

-You may be planning to downsize your house, sell an investment property or some shares, or use money you’ve saved in a savings account or term deposit to contribute to your retirement.
+You may be planning to downsize your house, sell shares or an investment property, or use money you’ve saved in a savings account or term deposit to contribute to your retirement.
 Or perhaps an inheritance or the proceeds from your family’s estate may help you out in your later years.